optimus1010t/networks_lab_2024/A3/docs/to_do.md

     look at multiline output from the server case-insensitive
-    add conditions to check if there is < and > such that not get stuck in a forever loop
+    add conditions to check if there is < and > such that not get stuck in a forever loop what all to check for recipients mail to start the mail writing process checks for sender and recipient between former and later

 queries:
     HELO, MAIL, RCPT, DATA, QUIT protocol info